Coupon Tips & Tricks

 If you are just starting couponing, you should expect to save 30% on your first three months couponing on your normal monthly grocery budget.
 If you save more than 30%, fabulous but don’t expect it.
 Your first 3 months of couponing is the most difficult as it takes time by trial and error to learn your coupon terms and your store terms.
 You will make mistakes along the way but you will learn from them and improve as you go on!
 We are human, expect to make a mistake.
 I have been couponing for awhile and still make mistakes here and there.
 When someone points it out in my shopping trip pictures or from my receipt.
 I say thank you and move on.
 Don’t let it bring you down, they do this with no harm but to help educate.
 As a community we have to work together and this is how it is done mostly.
 I know at first I was like mind your own business but honestly a couponer pointing out a mistake is not to embarrass you but to help educate you.

-In addition to your goals your 3-6 month period of couponing, you should expect to save 50% on your normal grocery budget.
+In addition to your goals during your first 3-6 month period of couponing, you should expect to save 50% on your normal grocery budget.
 After 6 months you should be able to master how to save more than 50% on your grocery bill.
 After a year of couponing, you should have built your stockpile where throughout the coming grocery trips you are just replacing items you used to maintain your stockpile and also buy the free items and money maker items.
 Of course, every month we all need to buy meat and produce which rarely have coupons; however, this is when money makes help out our grocery bill.I consider your grocery bill to be all the little places you shop at throughout the month.
 Remember as a couponer you will have to make several more trips to places to get good deals.
 Wal-mart and Target price match but they do not price match everything.
 You should expect to make several trips a week to get good deals.
 When I refer to grocery bill it is everything grocery related you purchased throughout all your trips that month.

 In the same token, every family is different in size to what we consume.
 So just because a larger family may have a lower budget doesn’t mean yours needs to be.
 It is based on what you want your budget to be.
 For my family, we stick to a $100 per person per month.
 I know a few other families that go lower and a little higher so it is what makes you comfortable.
 If you want to shoot for a goal shoot for $100.
 This will be doable at the one year mark of couponing.